artsy/artsy.github.io/_posts/2016-08-27-Milestone-on-OSS-by-Default.markdown

 ---
 layout: post
-title: "Helping the Web towards OSS by Default"
+title: "Helping the Web Towards OSS by Default"
 date: 2016-08-27 12:17
 author: orta
-categories: [force, node, microgravity, js, JavaScript web]
+categories: [force, node, microgravity, js, JavaScript, web]
 series: Open Source by Default
 ---

 The main Artsy.net website for the desktop, [Force][force_gh], was our first Artsy application to open it's source code, [Craig][craig] and [Brennan][brennan] did it [back in 2014][force_oss].
 Force's public offering laid the groundwork for the iOS OSS projects to come afterwards: [Eidolon][eidolon_oss], [Eigen][eigen_oss], [Energy][energy_oss] and [Emergence][emergence_oss].

-Force wasn't quite Open Source by Default though, it represented a _really_ important step for  Artsy's OSS perspective but was not the end goal.
+Though Force wasn't quite Open Source by Default, it represented a _really_ important step for  Artsy's OSS perspective but was not the end goal.
 We were opening our source, but not opening our process.

-This month both [Force][force_gh], the desktop version of Artsy.net and [Microgravity][mg_gh], the mobile version - moved to being built entirely in the open.
+This month both [Force][force_gh], the desktop version of [Artsy.net][artsy_net] and [Microgravity][mg_gh], the mobile version - moved to being built entirely in the open.
 Read on to find out how.

 <!-- more -->

 ## Force

 Over the course of the last month, I've sat on and off with Charles "[Cab][cab]" Brokskoski, and figured out what it would take to migrate Force to work in the public.
-Previous to this, work happened on an a private repo, and we would push that code to the public.
+Previous to this, work happened on a private repo, and we would push that code to the public.

 We scoped out what it would require, creating an issue that summerizing the work.
 Then we waited for 2 weeks, to give people the chance to discuss the idea and to offer examples for why we should delay or not move.
+Not all projects _should_ be OSS, and everyone should have a say when it affects them - giving some time let the team speak their mind.
+Especially during summer, when people are less active at work.

 {% expanded_img /images/oss-milestone/force-oss.png %}